lightsail/ngx-open-cv/README.md

 ### NPM

 ```
-npm install ng-open-cv --save
+npm install ngx-open-cv --save
 ```

 ### Yarn

 ```
-yarn add ng-open-cv
+yarn add ngx-open-cv
 ```

-Once the library is installed you will need to copy the `opencv` content from the `node_modules/ng-open-cv/lib/assets` folder to your own `assets` folder.
+Once the library is installed you will need to copy the `opencv` content from the `node_modules/ngx-open-cv/lib/assets` folder to your own `assets` folder.
 This folder contains the actual OpenCV library (v3.4) and its WASM and ASM.js files.

 ### Data files